 Like the Knights Templar, the atmosphere is juxtaposed with aesthetics that wouldn't look out of place in the court of the Sun King (it was a ballroom after all).
 And it scores top marks for preservation: Wetherpoon tell us this place remained empty for 40 years, and that many of the fittings, now reinstated, had just been left here in bags.

 5. The Ice Wharf, Camden

-If you've got a 'thing' about being seen in a Wetherspoon, The Ice Wharf could solve your problem.
-Order your drink at the relatively ordinary bar, then distance yourself from it by perching on a lock outside.
-The downside is that they might make you slurp your pinot grigio from a plastic beaker.
-If you want to sober up, it's neighbours with one of London's most interesting Starbucks — it's got battlements, and is also a miniature tourist info centre for Camden,
+If you've got a 'thing' about being seen in a Wetherspoon, The Ice Wharf could solve your predicament.
+Order your drink at the relatively nondescript bar, then distance yourself, by perching on a lock outside — and calling out "lovely day for it!" at the narrow boats puttering by.
+If you suddenly find you've accidentally had one pint too many, The Ice Wharf neighbours with one of London's most interesting Starbucks — it's got battlements, and is also a miniature tourist info centre for Camden,

 6. The Rocket, Putney

-Continuing our theme of boozing by the water, The Rocket in Putney has an outside space overlooking the Thames, and — importantly — Putney Bridge.
+Continuing our theme of boozing by the water, The Rocket in Putney has an outside terrace overlooking the Thames, and — importantly — Putney Bridge.
 As you absorb your poison of choice, swot up on the crossing's remarkable history, which includes prime minister Robert Walpole demanding the bridge be built after missing a debate in the Houses of Parliament, because the ferryman was busy getting sloshed in the pub; and the attempted suicide of feminist Mary Wollstonecraft.
-The bridge also happens to be the starting point for the Boat Race; if you're banking on a seat for this, get there about a week early.
+The bridge also happens to be the starting point for the Boat Races*.
+If you're banking on a seat, get there about a week early.

 The Rocket, Putney Wharf Tower, Brewhouse Lane, SW15 2JQ